221.649.81 E-Health and M-Health: Using Information Technology to Improve Health in Low and Middle-Income Countries

-- articulate basic definiitions and terms relevant to eHealth, mHealth, and Informatics
+- articulate basic definitions and terms relevant to eHealth, mHealth, and Health Informatics;

-- apply frameworks and other tools in the assessment and evaluation of ICT projects
+- apply frameworks and other tools in the assessment and evaluation of eHealth and mHealth projects;

-- discuss and debate current eHealth and mHealth issues and challenges
+- critically discuss and debate current eHealth and mHealth issues, challenges, and opportunities.

 - Methods of Assessment: